Rubicon Trail: Rubicon land use issues

-In 2001 the Lahontan Water Board contemplated filing an order to force closure of the east end of the trail near the Tahoe Basin.
-In order to prevent this closure Friends of the Rubicon (FOTR), a grass-roots, user-driven organization was formed and built more than thirty erosion control devices on the trail in order to prevent erosion and siltation of the watershed.
-The Lahontan Water Board dropped their effort and FOTR kept the trail open and have conducted many work projects on the trail each year since then.
+In 2001, the Lahontan Water Board contemplated filing an order to force the closure of the east end of the trail near the Tahoe Basin.
+To prevent this closure, Friends of the Rubicon (FOTR), a grassroots, user-driven organization, was formed and built more than thirty erosion control devices on the trail to prevent erosion and siltation of the watershed.
+The Lahontan Water Board dropped its effort, and FOTR kept the trail open and has conducted many work projects on the trail each year since then.

 The initial organized effort to close the trail involved embroiling El Dorado County in an effort to manage the trail.
-This effort resulted in the Rubicon Trail Master Plan which the county rejected because it was projected to be too costly.
+This effort resulted in the Rubicon Trail Master Plan, which the county rejected because it was projected to be too costly.
 Most of the costs involved were for monitoring, not for fixing problems on the trail.

-When the Master Plan effort failed multiple complaints were filed with the Central Valley Regional Water Quality Board.
-The complaints were that the trail was causing erosion and siltation of the watershed, sanitation problems were not being addressed, and OHVs were spilling oil on the trail.
+When the Master Plan effort failed, multiple complaints were filed with the Central Valley Regional Water Quality Board.
+The complaints were that the trail was causing erosion and siltation of the watershed, sanitation problems were not being addressed, and Off-Highway Vehicles (OHVs) were spilling oil on the trail.
 These complaints resulted in a Draft Cleanup and Abatement Order that would have closed the trail had it been implemented as written.
 During the hearing, before issuing a final order, testimony was heard from El Dorado County, the Eldorado National Forest, and the Rubicon Trail Foundation.
 The result of that hearing was a more manageable order requiring El Dorado County and the Eldorado National Forest to repair the trail, build bridges, obtain an accurate user count, conduct education and planning efforts, report regularly to the board, and provide more law enforcement on the trail.
 The Cleanup and Abatement Order was rescinded on October 14, 2014, noting the efforts by government agencies and trail users to redress water quality concerns.

 The Rubicon Trail Foundation, Friends of the Rubicon, El Dorado County, and the Eldorado National Forest continue their efforts to keep this "crown jewel" of OHV routes open.

 Usage

-Part of the trail is used as a testing ground by Jeep and many aftermarket Jeep product companies local to Northern California.
+Part of the trail is used as a testing ground by Jeep and many aftermarket Jeep product companies, local to Northern California.
 The Rubicon variants of the Jeep Wrangler and Jeep Gladiator are named after this trail.

 Many large events take place on the trail, ranging from Jeep-only events (Jeep Jamboree) and 4x4 enthusiast events (Jeepers Jamboree, TLCA's Rubithon, Marlin Crawler Round-Up, Cantina on the Con) to family trips to special events organized just for SUVs and stock 4x4s that could not otherwise complete the trail.

-As of April 2016, the TV show Top Gear USA on History channel recorded images of the entire Rubicon Trail using a NCTech iSTAR 360 degree camera, as part of their show.
+As of April 2016, the TV show Top Gear USA on History channel recorded images of the entire Rubicon Trail using an NCTech iSTAR 360-degree camera, as part of their show.
 A few hundred of the 6000 images can be found on Google Maps provided by NCTech.